Your hiking gear is crucial for any of your hiking experiences in nature!

 On cloudy days or as night is falling, lighting can become problematic.

-You should consider having a headlamp to light your way forwards when you are hiking as a means of overcoming this problem.
+You should consider having a headlamp to light your way forward when you are hiking as a means of overcoming this problem.

 When you are setting up your tent at night or sitting outdoors relaxing, you might also benefit from having a lantern that is charged by a hand-crank.